 This is the opposite of a forward roll.
 To perform a backward roll, gymnasts squat on their heels, sit on the floor, roll backward, then push off the ground and elevate themselves into a standing position.

-This maneuver requires the gymnast to split their legs either sideways or front-to-back so that their whole lower body is in contact with the ground.
+This maneuver requires the gymnast to fully spread their legs either sideways or front-to-back so that their whole lower body is in contact with the ground.
 Splits are commonly used in gymnastics as part of a series of maneuvers.
 For instance, split leaps, jumps, and switch leaps all require that the gymnast know how to perform a split.
-Mastering the split as a single move helps gymnasts perform other skills that require the same movement.

 Casting is one of the most basic bar elements and requires the gymnast to place their body on the bar in a semi-plank position with their back slightly rounded and their stomach pulled in.
 When performing a cast, gymnasts must make sure that their legs are straight and together and that their eyes are looking at the bar.
 Learning how to properly cast allows gymnasts to perform other maneuvers well.